 It is believed that DU munitions have been fired in Afghanistan.
 Somalia, Yemen, Libya and Pakistan have been target sites of DU bombings.
-In 2009 Israel fired on Lebanon and Gaza with DU weapons, and medics found traces of DU in the wounds of bodies.
-The US, UK and Israel may have triggered nuclear holocaust in the Mid-East.
+In 2009, Israel fired on Lebanon and Gaza with DU weapons, and medics found traces of DU in the wounds of bodies.
+The US, the UK and Israel may have triggered a nuclear holocaust in the Mid-East.

-Okinawa, Japan, a subtropical island 67 miles long, was fired upon in 1995-96 with American DU weapons during routine testing.
+Okinawa, Japan, a subtropical island 67 miles long, was fired upon in 1995-96 with DU weapons during routine testing.
 The Defense Dept. later admitted that "it was a mistake, the shells were mislabeled."
 1000 DU rounds were fired from Marine Harrier aircraft.

-On the small island of Vieques, Puerto Rico, US aircraft have routinely fired DU rounds during munitions tests.
+On the small island of Vieques, Puerto Rico, US aircraft have routinely fired DU rounds in munitions testing.
 DU has possibly been used for a decade, but the Navy only admits to testing in 1999.

 A study of Gulf War vets revealed they are three times more likely to have children born with birth defects.
-Another study reports 50% more abnormalities in their newborns and a 40% increase of miscarriages of their wives.
-Of 251 vets in Mississippi, 67% of the children conceived since the war suffered birth defects including severe eye defects, no eyes, and no ears.
+Another study reports 50% more physical abnormalities in their newborns, and a 40% increase of miscarriages of their wives.

+Of 251 Gulf War vets in Mississippi, 67% of the children conceived since the war suffered birth defects, including severe eye defects, no eyes, and no ears.
 There has been a massive increase of cancers since 1991.
 24,000 to 25,000 vets died of Gulf War Syndrome.
-The Pentagon has denied troop exposure to DU and instead attributed the deaths to smoke from oil well fires, parasites, pesticides, vaccines and psychological causes.
+The Pentagon has denied troop exposure to depleted uranium and instead attributed the deaths to smoke from oil well fires, parasites, pesticides, vaccines, and psychological causes.
 Black and Latino troops are disproportionately at risk on the front lines, walking through invisible clouds of uranium dioxide.
-Veterans for Constitutional Law calls the long term affect of DU a virtual death sentence.
+Veterans for Constitutional Law says the long-term effect of DU is a virtual death sentence.

 The Geneva Protocols prohibit warfare methods that cause unnecessary suffering or inflict lasting, widespread, severe damage to the environment.
-However the US has not ratified the Protocol.
+However, the US has not ratified the Protocol.
 There has been no significant investigation by the UN, US or UK on the health consequences to civilians associated with toxic munitions.
 Contaminated soil will not be removed or cleaned.
 No law requires the US to remediate.

-The US exports depleted uranium to Israel, Saudi Arabia, Kuwait, Bahrain, Turkey, Taiwan, Thailand, South Korea and Greece.
-There are more than 50 DU production sites and 24 states store, test and research DU.
-Arsenals of depleted uranium are stockpiled in the UK, France, Russian, Sweden, Greece, Turkey, Israel, Saudi Arabia, Jordan, Bahrain, Egypt, Kuwait, Pakistan, Japan, South Korea, Taiwan and Thailand.
+The US exports depleted uranium to Israel, Saudi Arabia, Kuwait, Bahrain, Turkey, Greece, Taiwan, Thailand and South Korea.
+There are more than 50 DU production sites, and 24 states are involved in DU research, testing and storage.
+Arsenals of depleted uranium are stockpiled in the UK, France, Russia, Sweden, Greece, Turkey, Israel, Saudi Arabia, Jordan, Bahrain, Egypt, Kuwait, Pakistan, Japan, South Korea, Taiwan and Thailand.
 Proliferation is inevitable because it reduces DU stockpiles in countries that enrich uranium.
 DU will be even more openly available in the world market in the future.

-Lately Iraqi and British doctors have come forward to campaign at the UN for an independent investigation.
-The Council of Europe has called for a ban on the manufacture and use of DU and an EU Parliament Resolution is calling upon member states to propose a moratorium on DU weapons.
-It is time to heed Einstein's caution that we require an entirely new pattern of thinking of mankind is to survive.
+Lately Iraqi and British doctors have come forward to campaign the UN for an independent investigation.
+The Council of Europe has called for ban on manufacture and use of DU, and an EU Parliament Resolution is calling upon member states to propose a moratorium on DU weapons.
+It is time to heed Einstein's caution that we require an entirely new pattern of thinking if mankind is to survive.